rcamacho89/AWS/Endpoint/README.md

-# Associate endpoint to an existing VPC
+# Associate an endpoint to an existing VPC in the Route 53

 This is a shell script which will associate your VPC to an existing endpoint in the Route 53.